Time-tested and future-proof

 The key to reliable, efficient long-distance power transmission

-- Transmission capacity of more than 10 GW per bipolar system at a voltage level of ±800 kV (± 1100 kV)
+- Transmission capacity of more than 12 GW per bipolar system at a voltage level of up to ± 1100 kV

-- Highly efficient converter stations with losses of approximately 0.7% of rated power
+- Station losses of approximately 0.7% of rated power

 - Possibility to establish a bulk power transmission system bridging more than 2,000 km for infrastructure improvements

-- Compensation of dynamic AC system disturbances thanks to high overload ratings
+- Compensation of dynamic AC system disturbances thanks to fast and flexible control of power flows

 - Grid interconnection capability to support large grids and stabilize parallel AC systems